rocket-meals/swosy/frontend/rocket-meals-dev/README.md

 In order to update the Expo SDK, follow these steps:

-1. Update the `package.json` file with the new version of the SDK.
+1. Run `npm install expo@latest` - which will update the `package.json` file with the new version of the SDK.
-2. Run `npm install` to install the new version of the SDK. ```npm install expo@latest```
-3. Run `npx expo install --fix` to upgrade the project to the new version of the SDK and fix any issues that may arise.
+2. Run `npx expo install --fix` to upgrade the project to the new version of the SDK and fix any issues that may arise.

+## iOS Build

+In order to build the iOS app, follow these steps with expo:
+1. Run `eas build --platform ios` to build the iOS app.
+2. Run `eas submit --platform ios` to submit the build to the App Store.
+3. Run `eas update --branch <BRANCH>` where `<BRANCH>` is the branch you want to update the app to.
+For production, use `production` and for development, use `main`.